shininglite/portfolio/README.md

 You can view the GitHub project at https://github.com/shininglite/portfolio/.

 ### Viewing the Site
-View the site using various devices, or on a large device such as a laptop or desktop, narrow the width of the window to see how it maintains functionality and aesthetics as the window narrows.
+View the site using various devices.
+On a large device such as a laptop or desktop, you can narrow the width of the window to see how it maintains functionality and aesthetics as the window narrows.

 ### Built Using
 - Bootstrap 4, a Twitter-created, open-source, web development framework.
 - Visual Studio Code, a multi-platform (Mac, Windows, Linux) Integrated Development Environment.
 - HTML5 and CSS3
-- Google Chrome
+- Google Chrome Web Browser

 ### Versioning
 I used GitHub for version control and management.